sepal-contrib/alert_module/doc/en.rst

     this panel is fully optional.
 If nothing is set, the module will use Planet NICFI level 1 data (monthly mosaics).
 If you have a NICFI level 2 access, providing your API key will grant you access to daily imagery.

-click on :btn:`<fas fa-globe>` to access the`planet API interface.
+click on :btn:`<fa-solid fa-globe>` to access the`planet API interface.
 In this panel you can connect to your Planet Profile using either your credentials or your password.

 -   Select the credential mode between "credentials" and "API key"
 -   Set and validate your credentials